ceph-disk: support osd removal / ceph-disk remove

 - Status changed from New to In Progress

 Current plan is to add two new sub-commands: "deactivate" and "destroy".

 Deactivate is intended to mirror activate, so that they can be run in succession with each other and maintain a working OSD.

 Destroy will undefine the disk from the cluster, and optionally zap the disk.

-#3 Updated by Wei-Chung Cheng about 4 years ago
+#3 Updated by Wei-Chung Cheng over 4 years ago

 I just want to mention one thing about the zap subcommand.